Tjerkienator/portfolio_projects/README.md

-# Data Analysis Project Portfolios
+# Data Analysis Project Portfolio

 I am pleased to introduce my Github repository that showcases my portfolio projects as a data analyst.
 Throughout my career, I have gained experience in several programming languages, tools, and techniques that have enabled me to analyze complex data sets effectively.